- What is the payment approval process?

 - Prevents duplicate or missed payments: Keeping payment records up to date helps businesses avoid errors

-To complete the process, an invoices goes through multiple layers of review, ensuring payments are accurate, authorized, and in line with company policies.
+To complete the process, an invoice goes through multiple layers of review, ensuring payments are accurate, authorized, and in line with company policies.

 Clear payment approval policies form the basis of strong financial controls.
-Without well-defined approval limits and roles, you risk unauthorized spending, delayed payments, compliance issues, and fraud.
-These policies protect your business while ensuring legitimate expenses are processed efficiently.
+Without well-defined approval limits and roles, you risk unauthorized spending and delayed payments, with compliance gaps that are hard to audit after the fact.
+These policies protect your business while ensuring your team processes legitimate expenses efficiently.

 The most effective approval flows assign different spending thresholds to different roles based on their authority and financial oversight.
 A typical hierarchy might include department managers for smaller amounts, finance directors for midrange expenses, and senior executives for major expenditures.